 How to build motifs in your film

-There are a few basic steps you should take that can lead to masterful execution of motif in your next project.
+There are a few basic steps you should take that can lead to masterful execution in your next project.

 1. Establish Your Theme